opiethehokie/cloud.openshift.cartridge.wlp/README.md

 1. Read the current IBM [Liberty-License][].
 2. Extract the `D/N: <License code>` from the Liberty-License.
-3. Set the IBM_LIBERTY_LICENSE environment variable to the extracted license code when you create your application.
+3. Set the IBM_LIBERTY_LICENSE environment variable to the extracted license code when you create your application (this must be done using the rhc command-line client because the web UI does not provide a way).

 ## Template Repository Layout